lookwei/ATC_CNN/README.md

 ## Embedding

-We adopt the Word2Vec and Skip-gram model to train token embedding:
+We adopt the Word2Vec and Skip-gram model to train token embeddings:

 ```
 ../models/TextCNN.py